-- Most people can retain all of their assets
+- Most people can retain all their assets.

-Chapter 13 bankruptcy allows men and women with consistent income to reorganize and restructure their debt.
+Chapter 13 is a reorganization bankruptcy.
+It allows individuals to restructure their debt.
 By filing Chapter 13 bankruptcy:

-- Debt can be reduced and repaid in smaller amounts and over a longer period of time
+- Debt can be reduced and repaid in smaller amounts and over a longer period.

 Defining Dischargeable and Non-Dischargeable Debt